About the LA Phil

 Redefining what an orchestra can be, the LA Phil is as vibrant as Los Angeles, one of the world's most open and dynamic cities.
 Led by Music & Artistic Director Gustavo Dudamel, this internationally renowned orchestra harnesses the transformative power of live music to build community, foster intellectual and artistic growth, and nurture the creative spirit.

 The LA Phil takes audiences on sweeping musical journeys through electrifying performances, cutting-edge music education, and innovative community engagement programs.

 Join us for the Season of the Century!

-You can now purchase single tickets for any of the 2018/19 concerts.
+You can now purchase individual tickets for any of the 2018/19 concerts.

 Music and Artistic Director, Los Angeles Philharmonic